 3. Fill in the Downstroke Reinforcements

-When you finish, the contrast of the strokes in the word will strongly resemble dip pen calligraphy!
+When you finish, the contrast of the strokes in the word will strongly resemble pointed pen calligraphy.

-Even if you are capable of creating dip pen calligraphy, sometimes faux calligraphy is the best technique to utilize.
-That can be due to a number of reasons — maybe you’re in a situation where you can’t use a dip pen (e.g. a work meeting), maybe your writing surface isn’t conducive to dip pen calligraphy, or maybe you’re just fed up with ink spills and spatters!
+Even if you are capable of creating pointed pen calligraphy, sometimes faux calligraphy is the best technique to utilize.
+That can be due to a number of reasons — maybe you’re in a situation where you can’t use a dip pen (e.g. a work meeting), maybe your writing surface isn’t conducive to dip pen calligraphy, or maybe you’re just fed up with ink spills and spatters.

 Chalkboard Faux Calligraphy

 You could arguably use a dip pen and white ink on a chalkboard, but the resulting calligraphy would be tiny.
-Furthermore, you’d have a headache erasing it!
 The calligraphy below — made to welcome a guest — was created using standard chalk.

 Hand-Lettering + Faux Calligraphy

-You can combine faux calligraphy with hand-lettering (decorative, non-cursive writing) to make an art piece like the one below!
+You can combine faux calligraphy with hand-lettering (decorative, non-cursive writing) to make an art piece like the one pictured below.
 The stroke contrast in words like “Colby”, “xo”, “Sushi”, and “Cream Cheese Jalapeño Pizza” contrasts beautifully with other styles of lettering.
-Personalized lettering art like this, which shares cherished experiences and common interests, makes for a wonderful gift!
+Personalized lettering art like this, which shares cherished experiences and common interests, makes for a wonderful gift.

-You can make lovely mail with faux calligraphy!
-The envelope below was created using all-lowercase Kaitlin Style lettering (again, you can download an exemplar by clicking here).
+You can make lovely envelopes with faux calligraphy.
+The envelope below was created using all-lowercase Kaitlin Style lettering (download a free exemplar by clicking here).
 Notice that the downstroke reinforcements are not filled in.
-If you like this stylistic variation, as I do, there’s no need to fill in the downstrokes!
+If you like this stylistic variation, as I do, there’s no need to fill in the downstrokes.

-No matter what your level of proficiency with a dip pen, I hope that you’ll give this technique a try!
-While faux calligraphy offers a soft introduction to dip pen calligraphy, it’s not just for beginners.
+No matter what your level of proficiency with a dip pen, I hope that you’ll give this technique a try.
+While faux calligraphy offers a soft introduction to pointed pen calligraphy, it’s not just for beginners.
 Seasoned calligraphers can also benefit from using it to spice up their lettering creations!